Category Archives: cinematography

 Ergonomics.

-It’s a box.
-An almost square box, no weird curves or odd shapes.
+It’s a box, slightly smaller than the FX9.
+An almost square box, no weird curved base or odd shapes.
 Overall the camera body seems well laid out.
 The flat top and bottom makes mounting base plates and top plates easy.
 There is a V-Mount on the back, so no silly power adapters needed.
 On the right side of the camera there are 2 SDI connectors and HDMI connector plus connectors for genlock and timecode.
 You also have 2 full size XLR inputs.
 But there are a couple of omissions.

 Burano-right-side Sony Launches New Burano CineAlta Camera